wookayin/tensorboard-tools/README.md

 ## Image Viewer

-Image summary in Tensorboard does suck.
+Image summary in Tensorboard limits the number of steps being displayed.
 Run a server that would parse an event file:

 ```
+python -m tbtools.image_viewer --logdir /tmp/path/to/traindir
-python -m tbtools.image_viewer --event_file events.out.tfevents.1234567890
+python -m tbtools.image_viewer --event_file /tmp/path/to/traindir/events.out.tfevents.1234567890
 ```

-now we can inspect the images that are stored as image summary:
+Then we can inspect the images that are stored as image summary:

 ```
 http://localhost:7006/<step>/<summary_tag>